mjackson/history-server/README.md

     $ history-server -a apps
     $ history-server -c config.js

-You can use the following flags:
+You may use the following flags:

     -h, --help      Show this help message
     -a, --apps      The path to a directory that contains many apps